anismhaddouche/Indicators/README.md

                 all = false # Choose all missions in the versioning folder subset =  ["1376","453","1559","1694","556","534","1640","1694","451","1237","533","647"]

-7. In order tu run the all the flows, open a terminal, navigate to the repository `Indicators` and run the following commands:
+7. In order tu run the all the flows locally without `Prefect`, open a terminal, navigate to the repository `Indicators` and run the following commands:

         conda activate ml
         python scripts/run_flows.py

-8. Open `Prefect` (cloud) in your browser in order to monitor the flows or run it locally with
+8. In order tu run  all flows from `Prefect` (cloud) in your browser in order to monitor the flows or run it locally with

-        prefect server start
+   1. Write this commands in your terminal prefect server start prefect deployment build scripts/run_flows.py:run_flows -n "labnbook" && prefect deployment apply run_flows-deployment.yaml && prefect agent start -q default
+   2. Open `Prefect UI` (cloud or local) and click into `RUN`in the `Deployment` menu

-9. In order tu get some reports run this command:
+9. In order to get some reports run this command:

         streamlit run scripts/dashboard.py